-Whistler has captured the attention of travellers from all over the world, and we spoke to Keenan Moses, owner of Whistler Eco Tours to get an idea of how smaller businesses have contributed to that recognition.
-Modern travellers are hoping to have individualized experiences and to discover destinations untouched by many others.
+Whistler has captured the attention of travelers from all over the world, and we spoke to Keenan Moses, owner of Whistler Eco Tours to get an idea of how smaller businesses have contributed to that recognition.
+Modern travelers are hoping to have individualized experiences and to discover destinations untouched by many others.
 Another emerging theme of modern travel is the desire to disconnect from all devices for the duration of one’s vacation.
 These trends are widening the already sizeable niche for small tour companies

 Moses has been hard at work for the last fifteen years creating a platform that can engage visitors with Whistler’s Flora and Fauna.
 The city has quickly become a global destination for many different interests, “Whistler is definitely on the map, I’m pretty happy to be a part of it” says Moses.
 Popularized first by its incredible winter sport terrain, the city has recently opened a number of summer attractions, and downtown Whistler has become a tourist attraction in itself.

 A large majority of people vacationing in Whistler are from industrialized, densely populated cities – meaning that they don’t spend a lot of time outdoors.
 Moses tells us, “our motto is ‘bring people back to nature’…We are getting them out of the city, getting them into our forests, [and] our waterways.”
 Guides also use this opportunity to exhibit the effects of climate change and social issues, “how Wetlands aren’t protected in British Columbia” as an example.
 Through showcasing lesser known destinations such as these, smaller tour companies allow visitors to experience sights and sensations that they otherwise might never realize.